dsccommunity/SharePointDsc/README.md

  * Fixed bug in managed account schedule get method
  * Fixed incorrect output of server name in xSPOutgoingEmailSettings
  * Added xSPSearchContentSource resource
+ * Fixed a bug in xSPInstallPrereqs that would cause an updated version of AD rights management to fail the test method for SharePoint 2013

 ### 0.12.0.0